QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_bwd.md

 nonnegative.

-We can now be reassured that our solution to the Kolmogorov backward equation is indeed a transition semigroup.
+We can now be reassured that our solution to the Kolmogorov backward equation is indeed a Markov semigroup.

 ### Uniqueness

-Might there be another, entirely different transition semigroup that also satisfies the Kolmogorov backward equation?
+Might there be another, entirely different Markov semigroup that also satisfies the Kolmogorov backward equation?

 The answer is no --- linear ODEs with constant coefficients and fixed initial